 Who are the main Stakeholders?

-- The European Union (EU), represented by the European Commission in Jakarta
+- The European Union (EU), represented by the Mission of the European Union to ASEAN in Jakarta

-- ASEAN Secretariat in general, represented by Education, Youth and Training Division (EYTD)
+- The ASEAN Secretariat, represented by the Education, Youth and

 Who are the target groups? - SHARE is aimed at a cluster of target groups and beneficiaries.
 At regional level, these include ASEAN agencies involved in the harmonisation of higher education sectors such as: